jpmondet/devnet_training/eBPF/README.md

 - "The bpf_redirect helper actually shouldn't be used in production as it is slow and can't be configured from user space." (@xdp-tutorial)

+- Tail call cost is negligible until 8 successive tail calls.
+After that, there is a performance drop.

+- Sometimes, checking lower bound is not enough for the verifier and you must help him by adding unnecessary checks for upper bounds.